County of Apulia and Calabria

-The County of Apulia and Calabria (Comitatus Apuliae et Calabriae), later the Duchy of Apulia and Calabria (Ducatus Apuliae et Calabriae), was a Norman state founded by William of Hauteville in 1042 in the territories of Gargano, Capitanata, Apulia, Vulture, and most of Campania.
+The County of Apulia and Calabria (Comitatus Apuliae et Calabriae), later the Duchy of Apulia and Calabria (Ducatus Apuliae et Calabriae), was a Norman state founded by William of Hauteville in 1043, composed of the territories of Gargano, Capitanata, Apulia, Vulture, and most of Campania.
 It became a duchy when Robert Guiscard was raised to the rank of duke by Pope Nicholas II in 1059.

-The duchy was disestablished in 1130 when the last duke of Apulia and Calabria, Roger II, became King of Sicily.
+The duchy was disestablished in 1130, when the last duke of Apulia and Calabria, Roger II, became King of Sicily.
 The title of duke was thereafter used intermittently as a title for the heir apparent to the Kingdom of Sicily.

 Creation

-William I of Hauteville, who returned in September 1042 in Melfi, was recognized by all the Normans as supreme leader.
+William I of Hauteville returned to Melfi in September 1042 and was recognized by all the Normans as supreme leader.
 He turned to Guaimar IV, Prince of Salerno, and Rainulf Drengot, Count of Aversa, and offered both an alliance.
-With the unification of the two Norman families, Altavilla and Drengot, Guaimar offered official recognition of the conquests and at the end of the year, an assembly of Lombards and Norman barons at Melfi met with Rainulf and William, which ended at the beginning of the following year (1043).
+With the unification of the Norman families of Altavilla and Drengot, Guaimar gave official recognition to the Norman conquests.
+At the end of the year and extending into 1043, William and Rainulf met in an assembly at Melfi with the Norman barons and the Lombards.

-In this meeting, Guaimar IV of Salerno ensured the Hauteville dominance over Melfi.
+In the meeting, Guaimar IV of Salerno ensured the Hauteville dominance over Melfi.
 William of Hauteville formed the second core of his possessions and differentiated himself from Rainulf I of Aversa, head of the territories of Campania.
-All the barons present offered a tribute as a vassal to Guaimar, which recognized William I of Hauteville as the first of the title of Count of Apulia.
+All the barons present offered a tribute as a vassal to Guaimar, which recognized William I of Hauteville as the first to receive the title of Count of Apulia.
 To tie it to himself, he offered to marry Guaimar's niece Guide, daughter of Guy, Duke of Sorrento.
 Guaimar reconfirmed the title of count to Rainulf as well, which created the County of Puglia.

-In 1047, Drogo of Hauteville was made "count" of Apulia & Calabria by Emperor Henry III, with territories lost by Guaimar IV of the Principality of Salerno.
+In 1047, Drogo of Hauteville was made "count" of Apulia and Calabria by Emperor Henry III, with territories lost by Guaimar IV of the Principality of Salerno.